Communication Studies, Master of Science (M.S.)

 - Students conclude their program by undertaking an internship or an Alternate Plan Paper.

-- Three letters of recommendation from individuals qualified to judge your academic potential.
+- Three letters of recommendation from individuals qualified to judge your academic competence in communication

 Additional Requirements for International Applicants: